nswamy14/visual-heatmap/README.md

 # Visual-Heatmap Js
-Open source javascript module for high performance, large scale heatmap rendering.
+Open source javascript module for rendering high performance, large scale heatmap.

 Visual Heatmap is based on advanced graphical rendering context - WebGL/Shaders.
 It can render 500,000+ data points with a good framerate.